001Chijioke/alx-system_engineering-devops/0x01-shell_permissions/README.md

-change owner of the file hello to user betty
+A script that creates an empty file called hello